 Typically, symptoms can fall into the following four categories:

 These indicators show that PTSD is more nuanced than depression.
-Edmonton individuals and families come to us to resolve the various aspects of this disorder.
+We meet several individuals and families looking to resolve the various aspects of PTSD in Edmonton.
 If left untreated, PTSD can lead to relationship issues and substance abuse.
 Suicidal thoughts also signal that it's time to talk with a Registered Psychologist.

 If your symptoms seem severe, last for longer than a month, and feel uncontrollable, talk with a professional about your depression.
 Our Edmonton office is ready to help you learn to treat this difficult disorder.